yachielab/FRACTAL/README.md

 ### Overview of FRACTAL

 **FRACTAL** (framework for distributed computing to trace large accurate lineages) is a new deep distributed computing framework that is designated to reconstruct extremely large lineages of nucleotide sequences using a software tool of choice.
-In brief, FRACTAL first subsamples a small number of sequences to reconstruct only an upper hierarchy of a target lineage and assigns the remaining sequences to its downstream clades, for each of which the same procedure is recursively iterated.
+In brief, FRACTAL first subsamples a small number of sequences to reconstruct only an upper hierarchy of a target lineage and assigns the remaining sequences to its downstream clades, for each of which the same procedure is recursively iterated (Fig. 1).
 Since the iteration procedures can be performed in parallel in a distributed computing framework, FRACTAL allows highly scalable reconstruction of an extremely large lineage tree.
+The input sequences of FRACTAL need not be unaligned (Fig. 2).
+When many unaligned sequences are queried to FRACTAL for lineage reconstruction, only the sequences subsampled from the input sequences are aligned by MSA for the sample tree reconstruction in each cycle.
+For phylogenetic placement, each of the remaining input sequences is mapped to the sample tree through “plus-one” alignment to the MSA result that reconstructed the sample tree.
+This strategy enables the scalable lineage reconstruction of unaligned sequences.

 <img src=images/fractal_concept.jpg width=10000x3000>